yblis/NetDesk/README.md

 ## Features

 - Adds a "RustDesk" link in the peer context menu on the NetBird dashboard
+- **NEW**: Adds specific "Terminal" and "File Transfer" options in the context menu
-- Adds a "RustDesk" button on peer detail pages (next to RDP/SSH buttons)
+- Adds a "RustDesk" button on peer detail pages with additional options for Terminal and File Transfer
 - Automatically detects your operating system (Windows, macOS, Linux, iOS, Android)
-- Launches the appropriate RustDesk client for your OS using NetBird IP or domain name
+- Launches the appropriate RustDesk client mode (GUI, Terminal, File Transfer)
 - Supports custom NetBird dashboard URLs
 - Configurable button styles (text or icon)
 - Injects configurable "Open port" links in the peer action menu to launch service tabs quickly